OLD FLORIDA TOWNS ON US-90

 These are some of the towns I went through.
 These towns have changed, of course, but not as much as most towns in Central and South Florida.

-Take the memory trip with me and just click on the photo for more information about the town.
+Take the memory trip with me and just click on the photo for more information about each town.

 PENSACOLA was 450 years old in 2009.
 It's location on the northern Gulf coast has resulted in it becoming an important military city.
 It also celebrates its history and likes to point out that it was settled before St. Augustine.